mihaipriboi/WRO_Future_Engineers_2024/README.md

             # if we must also turn, send the turn trigger
             uart.write(str(direction) + '\n')
 elif has_line: # if we don't see any cubes
-    # if we must turn, send the turn trigger
     uart.write(str(direction) + '\n')
 ```